nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-cli.md

 E.g. Instead of typing out `oak configuration local-machine-purpose`.
 Simply run `oak c l`.

-The available alias are shown directly in the `-h` output.
+The available aliases are shown directly in the `-h` output.
 {{< /callout >}}

 The CLI will ask you a set of questions about your intended use and your target environment.